YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/state & props/state.md

 /*  How do I update state with values that depend on the current state?

     Passing an update function allows you to access the current state value inside the updater.
-    Pass an updater function instead of an object if you need to compute values based on the current state
+    Pass an updater function in updateState instead of an object if you need to compute values based on the current state

     updater function: (state, props) => stateChange